ACBMP/Scripts/README.md

 - A file with entries **SHOULD NOT** contain the #.
 - The `read_and_update.py` script will update the Elo ratings as well.
 - Run the script using [Python 3.X](https://www.python.org/downloads/).

+## Bots

+### Discord

+The Discord bot can be used for general maintenance, such as adding matches, updating leaderboards, inserting players, organizing lobbies etc.

 # Authors
 - [zawsze-razem](https://github.com/zawsze-razem)